graphile/depth-limit/README.md

 GraphQL is a very powerful technology, but it must be handled carefully - it's relatively easy for a bad actor to write a small GraphQL query that causes the server to perform a disporportionaly large amount of work.
-For this reason, it's highly recommended that you only issue
+For this reason, it's highly recommended that you only accept
 [trusted documents](https://benjie.dev/graphql/trusted-documents) to your GraphQL server - like Facebook do internally.